project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | String
 **Usage Notes** | This should be a human-readable description of the file format of the dataset, that provides useful information that might not be apparent from `mediaType`.
 Note that `API` should always be used to distinguish web APIs.
+Furthermore, this value is used to determine the type of resource to deploy in when using [GCP templates](../../gcp-templates/).
 **Example** | `{"format":"CSV"}`

 {: .table .table-striped .child-field #distribution-mediaType}